sslover/designing-for-data-personalization/week8/mongoose-cheatsheet.md

 * Updating
 * Deleting

-When retrieving documents, there's also some goodies that allow you to make better queries:
+When retrieving documents, there's also some goodies that allow you to make smarter, more-specific queries:
 * Where - define specific attributes to search by
 * Sort - sort the values that are returned by a property
 * Limit - limit the number of results that are returned